 Latest viewing notes, post-reshoot version: I understand now that my adult tastes were formed around this film and that it left me with no love of outdoor scenes actually filmed outdoors.
-Hawks keeps the exteriors inside: the street around Geiger's house, and Huck's Garage and the house in the back, Bogie prowls around them like Hawks with a train set with the basement lights off in the dead of night; his face like the moon above the scene.
-Bacall glows right off the screen thanks to all that dark; even CASABLANCA has sunny LA exteriors around the WB set to dampen the dream-like mood with hangovers and bazaars, but SLEEP never leaves the darkness, and all the women have jobs or are on the make, or are into drugs, gambling, decadence, smoking, drinking their lunch from a bottle, and falling onto a guy's lap while he's standing up.
+Hawks keeps the exteriors inside: the street around Geiger's house, and Huck's Garage and the house in the back, Bogie prowls around them like the landscape of a great dream; Bacall glows right off the screen thanks to all that dark.
+Even CASABLANCA has sunny LA exteriors around the WB set to dampen the dream-like mood with hangovers and bazaars, but SLEEP never leaves the darkness, and all the women have jobs or are on the make, or are into drugs, gambling, decadence, smoking, drinking their lunch from a bottle, and falling onto a guy's lap while he's standing up.
 It's paradise.
-Hawks' greatest film, it leaves me with zero tolerance for the ditzy housewives, Norman Rockwell mailmen, and apple-cheeked kids of MGM, may they all rot in hell for their code-poisoning. why couldn't there have been Hawks-Bogart adaptions of all Chandler's books, all filmed just like this?
+Hawks' greatest film, it leaves me with zero tolerance for the ditzy housewives, Norman Rockwell mailmen, apple-cheeked kids, and MGM --may they all rot in hell for their code-enforced Americana poisoning. why couldn't there have been Hawks-Bogart adaptions of all Chandler's books, all filmed just like this?
 I would cut off my left foot for that.
 I wouldn't need it.

 2. THE THING (1951)